chrisfrank/rack-component/README.md

 probably fastest not to memoize.
 For components that do I/O, using `#memoize` can speed things up by several orders of magnitude.

+## Compatibility
+Rack::Component has zero dependencies, and will work in any Rack app.
+It should even work *outside* a Rack app, because it's not actually dependent on Rack.
+I packaged it under the Rack namespace because it follows the Rack `call` specification, and because that's where I use and test it.

 ## Anybody using this in production?

 Aye: